hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

   * Ensure jupyterhub students users exist
   * Setup ACL for students with jupyterhub account
   * Setup default ACL for students with jupyterhub account

-Unfortunately, this is not the case, when one offers access to some harware freely online, he can expect sooner or later to  see his original and pure idea to be highjacked...Let's say that you want to provide some AI/ML 101 type of workshops, you may consider providing servers with some GPUs.
-Any twisted minded cryptominer discovering your ressources will definitely think he hits the jackpot!
-This little anecdot actually happened to us and not only on GPU based servers, some regular servers got hit as well.
-We found out that performance on some servers became very poor and wehen looking into it, we found some scripts that were not supposed to be here and to run here...